|

 Follett

-proposes a flying visit and invites Inspector Augenson to accompany him.
-Follett
+visit and invites Inspector Augenson to accompany him.
+Follett encloses

 regarding state taxes and seeks the assistance of the CCA. |